Grove-Stamp-100

 The Suffolk Coast

-The unspoilt Suffolk coast line is about an hour from Kersey.
-The seaside at Aldeburgh which is a totaly unspoilt seaside village, famous for its Arts events and good food – it is about 50 minutes from Lavenham.
+The seaside at Aldeburgh which is a totally unspoilt seaside town, famous for its Arts events and good food.